Kailash Mansarovar Full Moon Tour 2026 - 16 Days

 However, traveling during winter can be challenging, especially for trekking.
 The walking trail is blocked by a lot of snow and the bitterly cold temperature.

-Maximum Elevation of the Mount Kailash Pilgrimage Tour
+Maximum Elevation of Mount Kailash Pilgrimage Tour

 Though the journey begins from Syabrubensi (1600m) or Timure (1800m), the actual parikrama begins from Saga at an altitude of 4400m.
 Some travelers may currently encounter moderate altitude sickness symptoms.
 Due to the high altitude, the first day is scheduled for an acclimatization day.